RightsandWrongsgit/Drupal-11-CD-CI-with-DDEV/added_documentation/How to Create a Drupal Recipe.md

 Inside `recipes/my_recipe/composer.json` File (Optional):
    - If your recipe depends on contributed modules or themes, include a `composer.json` file to specify these dependencies.
+   - This is noted as OPTIONAL because the 'install:' Key element of your `recipe.yml` file also has the ability to [install and enable Drupal modules as outlined here.](##install-and-enable-modules)
 ```composer.json
 {
   "name": "myvendor/my-recipe",